 At the end of the last post I referred to Harry “the Hipster” Gibson, and once he’s onstage it’s hard to get him off.
 Here then a brief tribute to the man who invented the word “hipster” and played the piano like — well, as you see….

-To be fair, a man whose core repertoire included his revise of —
+To be fair, a man whose core repertoire included his stoner revise of “I Want to Go Back to My Little Grass Shack”

-— about smoking your house to get high, was never going to make the Hit Parade.
+— about smoking your house to get high, was always going to be a niche artiste.
 But the way he played the piano, as a full-contact sport, puts him a decade ahead of Jerry Lee Lewis and Little Richard.
-One of the world’s dumbest debates is over who invented rock n roll, so let’s just say Harry was in the mix as much as anybody.
+One of the world’s dumbest debates is over who invented rock n roll, so let’s just say Harry was in the mix.
 Cleveland, are you listening?

 4-F Ferdinand (film)